syncthing/syncthing-android/README.md

 To get Syncthing app for Android running on you device/emulator the native syncthing binary has to be available.
 There are multiple ways to get the native syncthing binary:
 - open the Syncthing apk (the one taken from the play store) running on your device as a zip, extract the `lib/` folder into your project directory and rename it to `libs/`.
-- Depending on your target architecture, download `syncthing-linux-386`, `syncthing-linux-armv5`, `syncthing-linux-armv7` or `syncthing-linux-mips` from [syncthing releases](https://github.com/calmh/syncthing/releases), and extract the binary to `libs/x86/libsyncthing.so`, `libs/armeabi/libsyncthing.so`, `libs/armeabi-v7a/libsyncthing.so` or `libs/mips/libsyncthing.so` respectively.
+- Depending on your target architecture, download `syncthing-linux-386` or `syncthing-linux-armv5` from [syncthing releases](https://github.com/calmh/syncthing/releases), and extract the binary to `libs/x86/libsyncthing.so` or `libs/armeabi/libsyncthing.so` respectively.

 ### Development Notes